q-litzler/Hydrodynamic-Simulation/README.md

-#MOD1
+#Hydrodynamic Simulation

-MOD1 is an hydrodynamic simulation written in C++ and using OpenGL.
+HDS is an hydrodynamic simulator written in C++ and using OpenGL.
 It parses a .mod1 map file to interpolate a landscape on which water will flow in different scenarios.
 This project was written within the context of undergraduate studies in computer science over the course of three weeks, by a team of two.

 #Source tree